ably/specification/specifications/index.md

 ### REST API definition

-See the [Ably REST API definition](/rest-api) which can be considered stable and not subject to change without the introduction of a versioning systme.
+See the [Ably REST API definition](/rest-api) which can be considered stable and not subject to change without the introduction of a versioning system.

 ### Encryption